Osimhen wins penalty as Napoli regain Serie A top spot with Bologna win

 Victor Osimhen won a penalty for Napoli in their 3-0 triumph over Bologna in Thursday’s Serie A encounter.

-The 22-year-old could not add to his tally of five league goals, but his contributions at the Stadio Diego Armando Maradona helped the hosts regain their lead at the top of the table.
+The 22-year-old could not add to his tally of five league goals, but his contribution at the Stadio Diego Armando Maradona helped the hosts regain the lead at the top of the table.

 Editors' Picks